Thomas Broich: Style and influence

 Broich has exceptional footwork and vision.
 Since his arrival in Australia, Broich has received praise for his footballing talents, some saying that he is the "best foreigner we've seen" in Australian football.
 Brisbane coach Ange Postecoglou called Broich one of the best players in the A-League.
 Broich is highly influential in the Brisbane Roar squad.
 When missing because of an injury, Roar managed to win only one in eight games, ending their record-breaking undefeated streak of 36 games.

 A documentary film about Broich titled Tom Meets Zizou was released to German cinemas in 2011, after eight years in the making.

+Coaching career

+In August 2017, Broich was appointed an assistant coach of National Premier Leagues Queensland club Brisbane City FC.

+In March 2020, Broich and former Roar teammate Jérome Polenz were appointed as coaches of Eintracht Frankfurt's U15 team, with the appointments to take effect from 1 July 2020.

+After serving as Head of Methodology at Hertha BSC, Broich was appointed the head of Borussia Dortmund's youth academy.

 International career

 From 2002 to 2004, Broich played seven times for the Germany U-21.
 In 2004 and 2005, he was a member of the "Team 2006", a team that gives players a chance to play international friendlies to gain experience for a future in the national squad.